 Apple iPhone sort of speaks for itself.
 The giant phone maker knows how to capture consumers’ hearts with sexy design and intuitive software.
 The iPhone 6S and 6S Plus are no exception.
 They can be seen as merely a refresh to previous iPhone 6, but in actuality, the duo manage to still pack a wallop.
 The rear and front cameras received a substantial upgrade, improving already one of the best smartphone cameras.
 What’s more, a pressure-sensitive smartphone display was added, called 3D Touch, which allows different actions based on the force of your press (i.e. previewing a picture or email with 3D touch without actually opening it).

 The iPhone 6s and 6s Plus are available on Verizon in Space Gray, Silver, Gold, or Rose Gold.
 You have storage options between 16GB, 64GB, and 128GB (bear in mind that Apple doesn’t do microSD expansion).
 The smaller 4.7″ iPhone 6s is the cheaper of the two, at a starting retail price of $650 or payment plan of $27.08/month.
 Its bigger 5.5″ brother starts at $750 or $31.24/month.
+If you want to upgrade to a slightly better model, take a look at the iPhone 11 to compare.
+If you need a headphone jack on your phone, you could also look into the Google Pixel.

 #3 Pick HTC 10